 PPC aluminium sheet:

-This is a cost saving option which is not as neat in appearance and is only suitable for free draining balconies.
+This is a cost saving option which is not as neat in appearance and is only suitable for free draining balconies, Balconies where water is drained through are recommended against in BS8579:2020, the balcony standard for resident safety and nuisance reasons.
 With open soffits, the balcony structure can be left as mill finish, or powder coated in a darker colour to make it less noticeable.